Khushisgh01/rakshak-backend/README.md

     pip install -r requirements.txt

-Note: The requirements include PyTorch (torch), OpenCV headless, and various others.
+Note: The requirements include PyTorch (torch), OpenCV headless, and various others dependencies.
 The total download size may be several hundred megabytes.
 Ensure you have a stable internet connection.

 Alternatively run the following command if the above command failed for whatever reason: